Configure Resource Groups

 - Click the Create Resource Group button.

-- Fill in the configuration form step by step:
+- Fill in the configuration form through the following steps:

-If the system has not been configured previously, then the Resource Groups menu option should present the following:
+In case the system has not been previously configured, the Resource Groups menu option should look like the following:

 Step 1 - Select Storage Optimisation / Enable Fault Tolerance